jakemcc/jakemccrary.com/source/_posts/2017-04-12-what-are-the-most-used-clojure-libraries.markdown

 |  20 | org.clojure/core.cache         |   179 |
 ```

-Clojure and ClojureScript are at the top, which isn't suprising.
+Clojure and ClojureScript are at the top, which isn't surprising.
 I'm
-suprised to see `tools.nrepl` in the next five results (rows 3-7).
+surprised to see `tools.nrepl` in the next five results (rows 3-7).
 It
 is the only library out of the top that I haven't used.

 What testing library is used the most?
 We already answered this in